Deep Learning vs Machine Learning in Business

 Deep Learning vs Machine Learning: The Main Differences

 Artificial Intelligence is one of the brightest keys for our future.
-In recent years, this technology has experienced an authentic revolution at all levels since 2015.
-The high availability of GPUs and the Big Data explosion have had a considerable impact on our prospects.
+This technology has experienced an authentic revolution at all levels since 2015.
+The high availability of GPUs and the Big Data explosion have had a considerable impact on its prospects.

 Artificial Intelligence allows us to program a computer to do something.
-Put simply, we tell the machine what to do.
-Although the Artificial Intelligence market is still small, we can find this technology in many applications of our daily life.
+In other words, we tell the machine what to do.
+Although the A.I. market is still small, we can find this technology in many applications of our daily life.
 This includes digital assistants, voice recognition systems, translation technologies, etc.

 According to PWC, it is possible to define three basic forms of A.I.: